Evolving fractal dimensions in iterative bicolored percolation

 In Fig.~\ref{fig1}(a), we sketch the O$(n)$ loop model on the honeycomb lattice.
 The simple (disjoint) loops naturally partition the lattice into clusters, which can then be colored in alternating red and blue so that the two sides of every loop carry different colors.
 Applying the IBP procedure to such a configuration, i.e., recoloring each cluster independently in red or blue, the neighboring clusters may acquire the same color and are then merged.
 In this merging step, the loop separating them is eliminated.
 Importantly, IBP never generates new loops; it only randomly removes existing ones, and the surviving loops preserve their geometric features.

-The O$(n)$ loop model on the honeycomb lattice can also be interpreted as an extended Ising model on the dual triangular lattice~\cite{Baxter1986,Baxter1987,Fang2022}, where the loops correspond to the boundaries of Ising spin domains.
-In this picture, the red and blue clusters simply correspond to domains of the two Ising spin states.
-In particular, at $x_+(1)$ it is equivalent to the critical Ising model, while at $x_-(1)$ it reduces to critical site percolation.

 We consider a region of radius $R$, as illustrated in Fig.~\ref{fig1}(a).
 Our focus is the one-arm exponent $\alpha_1$, which characterizes the power-law decay ($\sim R^{-\alpha_1}$) of the probability that the central site $O$ is connected to the boundary of the region by a path of sites of the same color as $R \to \infty$.
 The fractal dimension of red and blue clusters is then given by $d_f = 2 - \alpha_1$.

-To calculate $\alpha_1$, we analyze the loops surrounding $O$, called nested loops (NL)~\cite{Nijs1983,Mitra2004,Ang2024,Song2025}.
+To calculate $\alpha_1$, we analyze the loops surrounding $O$, called nested loops (NL)~\cite{Nijs1983,Mitra2004,Ang2025,Song2025}.
 Let $\mathbb{P}_{0}(\ell)$ denote the probability of having $\ell$ NLs around $O$, with $\ell \ge 0$ an integer.
-Then the one-arm exponent is related to the probability of having no NLs, $\mathbb{P}_{0} (\ell=0) \sim R^{-\alpha_1}$.
+Then, the one-arm exponent $\alpha_1$ is related to the probability of having no NLs,

 By introducing a real parameter $a$, one can define a continuous family of NL correlators,